GiacomoValliPhD/openhdemg/docs/GUI_basics.md

     "steady" : Discharge rate is calculated during the steady-state phase.
     ```

+4. Once you press the `Compute discharge rate` button, the discharge rate will be calculated.
 5. The discharge rate for each inluded MU in the analysis file at the stated event as well a for all the contraction will be displayed in the `Result Output` of the GUI.
 6. You can edit or copy any value in the `Result Output`, however, you need to close the top-level `Motor Unit Properties Window` first.

 ### Basic Motor Unit Properties
-Subsequently to specifying the MVC, you can calculate a bunch of basic MUs properties with one click.
+Subsequently to specifying the MVC, you can calculate a number of basic MUs properties with one click.
 These include

 - The absolute/relative recruitment/derecruitment thresholds
 - The discharge rate at recruitment, derecruitment, during the steady-state phase and during the entire contraction